-No boot means that the computer isn't functioning as expected and lights can be On or Off in the motherboard but still no video display on the screen.
-No display could mean no lights (LED) on the motherboard, or also means no video is being displayed to the monitor.
-Both terminologies are interchangeable and can describe no boot or no display issues on the computer.
+No boot means that the computer isn't functioning as expected and, while lights can be On or Off in the motherboard, no video is display on the screen.
+No display can also mean no lights (LED) on the motherboard or no video is being displayed to the monitor.
+Both terms are interchangeable and are used to describe issues in which the computer doesn't start.

 Click or the topic for details: